Krusade78/UGCProfiler/README.md

 ### Status

-- [Profiler] Easy button to hat configuration is under development.
-- [Service] DirectX axis move command needs implementation (encoders).
-- [Service] Digital hat input is implemented but requires debugging.
+- Testing v11 Beta 1.
 - [Service] Hot unplug seems to have some problem and needs debugging.

 ### Devices

-Universal support is ready but some specific HID configurations may not work as continuous range hats.
+Universal support is ready but some specific HID configurations may not work (continuous range hats).

 ### Driver